 One way to do this is by holding your baby to extend the nap.
 But wait, won’t this create a bad habit?
 Actually, no, as long as it is done temporarily.
 You can do this by choosing one nap of the day to safely hold your baby if this helps them get a longer nap.
 Or you can do this by holding your baby once they wake up from a short nap.

-Another option is to go in and gently wake your baby up before their normal waking point in the nap by nudging their lip or stroking their head, and once they start to stir, you can immediately soothe them back down.
+Another option is to go in and gently wake your baby up before their usual waking point in the nap by nudging their lip or stroking their head, and once they start to stir, you can immediately soothe them back down.
 While this doesn’t work for every baby, it can be effective in many situations.

 4. Your baby is unable to self-soothe.

-If your baby is four months or older and struggles to self-soothe, this can definitely affect their ability to take long naps.
+If your baby is four months or older and struggles to self-soothe, this can affect their ability to take long naps.
 It is normal for babies to frequently arouse during naps and throughout the night, especially when they come out of a sleep cycle.
 For babies who can self-soothe, they can fall back asleep after partially or even fully waking up.
 But if your baby doesn’t yet have this skill, they may fully wake up and start crying as they struggle to fall back asleep.

 In this case, you can try to give your child a few more minutes before responding initially.
 Then intervene once they start to escalate and it is clear they need your help.
 But once you intervene, do so first without picking your baby up, and instead stroke their hand, their back, replace their pacifier, and shush in their ear.
 This is far less stimulating than immediately picking your baby up and will also allow them to calm back down without needing to be held.
 Of course, you may need to pick your baby up to calm them down in many situations.
 But the more you practice this, the more your baby will start to grasp the concept of self-soothing.